Arnab-Ghosh7/Phonepe_Project/README.md

 ## 📌 Overview
+This project is a comprehensive end-to-end data engineering and machine learning solution built around the **PhonePe Pulse** dataset.
+It extracts vast amounts of digital payment data, performs extensive Exploratory Data Analysis (EDA), stores the processed data in a MySQL database, and utilizes Machine Learning models to predict transaction amounts and growth probabilities.
+Finally, it serves these predictions through an interactive Flask web application.

 ## 🚀 Features
 - **Data Extraction**: Automated Python scripts (`phonepe_extractor.py`, `code.py`) to parse nested JSON files from the PhonePe Pulse GitHub repository and convert them into structured Pandas DataFrames/CSVs.